 But how do we get around the crappy feeling of having played below our standards, when we put ourselves out there to perform before our repertoire is totally performance-ready?

-I wonder if it might help to reframe the way we see these kinds of pressure-proofing performances?
-Perhaps we could think of them as learning activities, as opposed to evaluative activities.
+Well, many musicians have found it helpful to reframe the way we see these kinds of pressure-proofing performances.
+To see them as learning activities, as opposed to evaluative activities.
 As potentially uncomfortable, but ultimately productive opportunities to foster a particular kind of mental and physical capacity that can only be developed with the benefit of some performance pressure.
-Rather than as tests or indicators of our ultimate ability or worthiness as musicians and people.
+Rather than as tests of our ultimate ability or worthiness as musicians and people.

 Easier said than done, perhaps, but this reminds me of the Perlman Music Program’s WIP (“works in progress”) concerts, which give students an opportunity to perform pieces that are very much in the learning stages, but ready to be tested out in front of a supportive group of friends and audience members.

-Does it still make students nervous?
-Of course, but I think that’s kind of the point.
+Do students still get nervous?
+Of course – but I think that’s kind of the point.
 To manufacture a little bit of pressure – but where the stakes are still very low – so that when the pressure and stakes are much higher, we’ll be better prepared to play up to our full abilities.

 References